+Figure 3.
 3

+System Boundary of the proposed system

 In systems design, it is essential to identify and establish the system's components and what is outside in the environment.
 This process is known as defining the system boundary, and it plays a central role in ensuring that the system functions efficiently and effectively.
 The proponents of the automated job acquisition system identified the system boundary as illustrated in Figure 4, where the dashed line serves as a boundary that separates the internal components and entities of the system from the external entities or environment.
 Among the identified external entities are the job seekers and job recruiters, who provide inputs and consume outputs of the system.